-- 5.1 On 1 February 2017 Bord na Gàidhlig issued new Statutory Guidance on GME.
+- 4.1 There are 171 currently operational primary schools in Highland, of which 20 currently offer Gàidhlig Medium Education (GME). - 4.2 The current arrangements under which pupils access GME are not particularly well defined, and have evolved over time.
+Most schools do not have defined catchment areas for GME, and current policy in such cases is to provide transport "within reasonable travelling distance".
+This is often interpreted as meaning up to 15 miles, but there are variations and distances travelled are often longer. - 4.1 Bord na Gàidhlig has issued new Statutory Guidance on GME.
 The Guidance includes a recommendation that local authorities should establish catchment areas for schools that offer GME, and that these catchment areas would normally overlay a number of English Medium catchment areas.
-A catchment area for GME provision should be an area in which the education authority thinks it is reasonable for pupils wishing to receive GME provision to travel to school, and should have the potential to attract parents to choose GME provision for their children. - 5.2 The establishment of GM catchment areas is subject to statutory consultation under the Schools (Consultation) Act Scotland 2010.
+A catchment area for GME provision should be an area in which the education authority thinks it is reasonable for pupils wishing to receive GME provision to travel to school, and should have the potential to attract parents to choose GME provision for their children. - 4.1 The establishment of GM catchment areas is subject to statutory consultation under the Schools (Consultation) Act Scotland 2010.
 These are resource intensive exercises, not only for Highland Council but also for Education Scotland, who have to appoint an Inspector to assess each proposal.
 The Council has been progressing statutory consultations to establish GME catchments across those locations in Highland currently offering GME.
 It is necessary to stagger the exercise given the volume of GME provision, and other statutory consultations to be progressed.
-As at the date of this report, of the 20 primary schools offering GME, 10 consultation exercises have been completed, and 1 other is in progress.
+The programme of consultations was halted in March 2020 due to the suspension of normal business with the onset of the COVID-19 pandemic.
+As at the date of this report, of the 20 primary schools offering GME, 11 GM catchments have been created, and papers recommending the creation of 2 others are being presented to this Committee.
+A further proposal is currently out to consultation.
 Further proposals will be brought to future Committees, covering other parts of Highland.